 Membership of your Doctoral Committee must be approved by the Dean of the Graduate School.
-A committee will not be approved if the two-month deadline has passed.
+The deadline for submission of the Committee Approval Form to the DGSA is February 1.
+A committee will not be approved if the two-month deadline haspassed.
 In collaboration with the Doctoral Committee and the consent of the DGS, you need to determine the general area for examination, based on the Prospectus.